Josephfxw/BenfordLawDemoJava/README.md

 | 9                              |4.576%                             |

-This program implemented in Java computationally determines if the data in a given dataset follows Benford’s law.
+This program takes a given dataset as input and then check if the ouput follows Benford’s law.

 ## Input
 The file data.txt, which contains our dataset as rows of numerical data, with each row representing one unit of data.